SW Louisiana Baker In Global Competition Needs Your Votes - NewsBreak

 Always trust a man who loves to eat, especially cookies!
 My co-worker Buddy Russ spotted a Crumbl Cookies truck in Lake Charles a few weeks ago and did a post on his suspicions about their visit.
 Granted their trucks aren't hard to miss because they're pink, but that's beside the point!
 Russ and his close relationship with sweets paid off in a big way and lead him to discover the folks from Crumbl might have been doing more than just visiting SWLA.

-See Inside The New Tobacco Plus On Nelson Road In Lake Charles [PHOTOS]
+Stores At The Prien Lake Mall In Lake Charles We Miss [PHOTOS]

-It's been two years and four months since Tobacco Plus located on the corner of Nelson Road and West Prien Lake Road in Lake Charles lost its building due to hurricanes Laura and Delta back in August of 2020.
-They have been operating out of a portable trailer to stay...
+The Prien Lake Mall has changed over the decades.
+So many stores have come and gone since the 80s and 90s like the big department stores White House, Sears, and Montgomery Wards.
+There used to be a K&B Drug store at the mall too!
+If you have lived in Lake Charles long enough, your probably trying to think of all the stores that you went to back in the day.

 The Most Expensive Rent Houses In Lake Charles [PHOTOS]